-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

 Special Feature: Solved Problem: Comparative Advantage and the Gains from Trade

 62) Refer to Table 2.12.
 What is Finland's opportunity cost of producing one cubic metre of lumber?